Mayank-Tripathi32/Mayank-Tripathi32/README.md

 ![github_cover_banner](gif.gif)

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
   I am a full-stack software developer who is passionate about making a difference in people's lives through my work.
 I believe that technology can empower individuals to achieve their full potential, and that's why I enjoy sharing my knowledge occasionally.
 Outside of work, I like to play online games and enjoys listening to music and I like to make different food dishes.
+I work on T3 stack now.
 <br>
 <div align="center">